dqunbp/use-cookie-state/README.md

 ## Features

-- Persist your state with brpwser cookies
+- Persist your state with browser cookies
 - Based on [cookie](https://www.npmjs.com/package/cookie) package
-- Supports parse/serizlize options
+- Supports parse/serialize options
 - Supports Server Side Rendering - behaves like a `useState` if browser cookies is inaccessible